leggetter/nexmo-caller-id/README.md

 ![successful email](http://imgur.com/2yUEpWf.png)

 Congrats!
-You've just implemented the Number Insight Advanced Async API using ruby and Sinatra.
+You've just built a caller ID app using the Number Insight Advanced Async API with ruby and Sinatra.

 You can view the return parameters for the data that has been returned from the Advanced Number Insights API in the [Nexmo docs](https://docs.nexmo.com/number-insight/advanced-async/api-reference#ni-return-parameters).
 Feel free to parse the data and only display or email the parts that your users will need.